r-anime/awards-web/README.md

 - Automate the behind-the-scenes processes used by jurors and hosts of the /r/anime awards, including:
 	- Juror applications and juror selection
-	- Genre allocation
+	- Category allocation
 	- Shortlist creation
 	- Internal ranking and voting
+	- Public voting
+	- Hosting results of every year
 - Host public-facing surveys for nominations, genre allocations, and final votes
 - Allow subreddit moderators and awards hosts to manage user roles and view the progression of the awards as appropriate
 - Mitigate the risk of human error and information leaks in the awards process
-- Generate data for use with the awards presentation site
+- Generate data for use with the awards presentation front-end.

 Stretches:

 - Integrate directly with Discord to automate channel access and role management
-- Fold the existing awards site into this repo to further automate results display and eliminate the need to generate JSON data
+- Create a juror dashboard to eliminate need for sheets and shortlists
+- Build our own internal voting systems rather than rely on Condorcet.

 ## Stack

 This project has two parts: a Vue frontend, and a Node.js API server.

 The frontend uses vuex for state management and vue-router for routing.
 Styling is done primarily with the Bulma framework, with some custom styles applied with Sass.
-The frontend is compiled with Webpack and served statically.
+The frontend is compiled with Webpack and served statically via sirv.

 The backend uses Polka, a lightweight server framework, to serve the frontend, a JSON API, and some other routes used for OAuth authentication with Reddit.
-SQLite3 is used as a database.
+Sequelize is used as an ORM.